OpenDevICON/opendevicon/docs/burnerrole.md

 ```

 ####renounceBurner
-`_account` renounces the position as a burner.
-Then, the `_account` no longer has permission to burn the tokens.
-Can be called only by the burners.
+Can be called only by burners.
+Renounces the position of address who executes this method as a burner.
+Then, the address no longer has permission to burn the tokens.
 ```py
 def renounceBurner(self) -> bool:
 ```